-Therefore, a revision should be implemented on the autonomous methods to develop their performances confronting new dynamic factors in a shop floor or in a network of plants.
+Therefore, an improvement should be implemented on the autonomous methods to develop their performances confronting with new dynamic factors in a shop floor or in a network of plants.

-Still the collecting backlog of QLE is 24.6 products while this is 29 for CP.
-Also the utilization of QLE method is about 10% higher than CP.
-These keeps the advantage of autonomous control at a general feature, see figure 8.
+Still, the collecting backlog of QLE is 24.6 products while this is 29 for CP.
+Also the utilisation of QLE method is about 10% higher than CP.
+These keeps the advantage of autonomous control in its general context, see Figure 8.

-Figure 8: Working percentage of each station in P41.
+Figure 8: Working percentage of each station in P41

-Furthermore, to emphasize on the causes and effects of dynamics beside the damping and amplifying activities, one more scenario is experimented as constant loads with shortages for fulfillment.
+Furthermore, to emphasise on the causes and effects of dynamics beside the damping and amplifying activities, one more scenario is experimented as constant loads with shortages for fulfilment or delivery.
 Following are the rest graphs of the constant loads in upstream with an interval of 1 hour between each alternative product.
-Here, the difference between two control methods is not rigorous for global TPT, see figure 9.
+Here, the difference between two control methods is not rigorous for global TPT, see Figure 9.
 One hour interval is less than the capacity of stations (cycle times).
-Hence, no real benefit exists for either method but better application of QLE in utilization of stations in P{41} was seen.
+Hence, no real benefit exists for either method but better application of QLE in utilisation of stations, especially, in P{41} was seen.

-Figure 9: Global TPT of QLE vs. CP in the network.
+Figure 9: Global TPT of QLE vs. CP in the network

-The next graph (Figure 10) is related to the TPT in OEM with the load of 1 hour interval at the first source plant along continuous sinusoidal demands (pull).
+The next graph in Figure 10 is related to the TPT in OEM with the load of 1 hour interval at the first source plant along continuous sinusoidal demands (pull).
 Based on the mentioned reasons the average TPT of CP here is a bit better than QLE here.